Sealing Natural Stone

 - Sandstone - Likely Indian Sandstone

-- Limestone - the 'cursed' Black Limestone, Blue or Yellow
+- Limestone - Black Limestone, Blue or Yellow

 Each of these materials are very different and need to be approached differently.
 If you are being told to seal the stone in the same way regardless of material, this is simply bad advice.
 The way you approach sealing or not sealing your new patio is incredibly dependent on the material it is constructed from.
 So lets examine each of these in turn.